 6 February, 2023

-We are delighted to present a unique event of the Psalms in Interfaith Contexts Reading Group, combining performances of new sacred music with interfaith discussion, in partnership with Professor Delvyn Case and Deus Ex Musica.
+As a part of the World Interfaith Harmony Week, we are delighted to present a unique event combining performances of new sacred music with interfaith discussion, in partnership with Professor Delvyn Case and Deus Ex Musica.

 This unique event uses live performances of new sacred music as a springboard for conversation about Scripture and faith.
 Performed by acclaimed violinist Emma-Marie Kabanova, this interactive session features new psalm-inspired works written by an international collection of Jewish and Christian composers.
 Featuring commentary by Professor John Barton, FBA, Oriel & Laing Professor Emeritus of the Interpretation of Holy Scripture, University of Oxford.
 Moderated by Professor Delvyn Case, founder and Executive Director of Deus Ex Musica, and Senior Fellow of the Oxford Interfaith Forum.